World Premiere

 Chapter II

-Turns from water to the living world.
+Water gives way to the living world.
 It draws on world-tree mythologies — Yggdrasil, the Mayan ceiba, the cosmic ash — that imagine a single living organism at the center of the universe, branches in the heavens, roots in the underworld.
-The orchestra becomes a breathing ecosystem: animals, insects, and birds orbiting a hidden trunk that occasionally reveals itself.
+The orchestra becomes a breathing ecosystem of animals, insects, and birds, the wind moving through hidden branches.
 Day cycles into night.
-The migrating glissando, having traveled through solar wind and ocean current, now becomes wind through branches.
-In development.

 Chapter III